raymondEhlers/OVERWATCH/tests/README.md

 These configuration reference files depend on the default configuration values.
 Thus, if you add, remove, or modify any default configuration values in any of the modules, it will cause these tests to fail.
 To resolve this issue, delete `overwatch/tests/base/configTestFiles/*.yaml` and run `test_config.py` **twice**.
+It will fail the first time, but should succeed the second time.
 If it still fails, then the tests have actually failed.
 Check that you haven't introduced a bug or that you didn't pick up your local `config.yaml` when creating the reference files.